 Your website is your own bespoke gallery space and you are the curator of your own show

 I have been building my own website for many years, but as an artist it has never been my main focus.
 Over the years I learned a lot, yet there is even more to learn still.
 In the beginning I wrote some basic HTML and uploaded it to my site, I have also used Blogger for my blog.
-Later on I moved to website builders such as Moonfruit and Weebly and some others.
+Later on I moved to website builders such as Moonfruit and Weebly and some others which use the What-You-See-Is-What-You-Get (WYSIWYG) systems.
 I have always had an interest in having a good looking site but strongly believe things should not be any more complicated than needs be.

 What sort of Site do I Need?

 Building a website can be as easy or as difficult as you want it to be.
-But if you are an artist like me, and you have paintings or sculptures or craft products to show, your website does not need to be complicated.
+But if you are an artist like me, and you have paintings, sculptures or craft products to show, your website does not need to be complicated.
 Compared to some sites an artist’s website is fairly straightforward.
-The minimum you would need is a home page with your name and an image to introduce yourself and your work, you would need a page with an image gallery and a page about you.
+The minimum you would need is a home page to introduce yourself and your work, you would need a page with an image gallery and a page about you.
 That is all.

 Show off your Art: Web Design